camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-admin/04-administrator-account.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-admin/admin-groups.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    <p>The Groups administration menue allows you to add, edit and delete user groups.</p>
+    <p>The Groups administration menu allows you to add, edit and delete user groups.</p>
     <p>Create a new group called <em>support</em> and add the new users to the group.
-Therefore go back to the Users menue and edit the new accounts.
-In the menue Groups you can add the user to the support group.</p>
+Therefore go back to the Users menu and edit the new accounts.
+In the menu Groups you can add the user to the support group.</p>
   </div>
 </div>